yapjoonsiong/tp/docs/UserGuide.md

   ```

 NOTE:
-* For optional arguments w, m and y, overdue tasks are listed together with the weekly/monthly/yearly tasks regardless of
+* For optional arguments `w`, `m` and `y`, overdue tasks are listed together with the weekly/monthly/yearly tasks regardless of
 due date as a reminder that the user has forgotten to  do the task.

 ### View CAP : `cap`